karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 <span style="color:#FF2600">[PIC OF YEAR COUNTS]</span>

 Let's give numeric values to each type of day: **Bad = 0, Off = 1, Normal = 2, Good = 3, Great = 4**.
 And take the average.
 We get <span style="color:#FF2600">[SOME QUICK MATHS]</span>, greater than 2 (normal).
-I had an inflated view of what my days were actually like.
+I had an inflated perception of what each day was actually like.

-This makes sense with my personality -- I generally have a positive outlook on life so on average, I was more generous with my ratings, thinking I had a better day than what the scale defined.
+This makes sense with my personality -- I generally have a positive outlook on life.
+Therefore, on average, I was more generous with my ratings, thinking I had a better day than what the scale defined.

 I rated so few days as Bad that I can distinctly remember what went down in those 6 days.
 I can't say the same about my 25 Great days though.